curl/everything-curl/libcurl/callbacks/progress.md

    transfer.
  - `ulnow` is the number of bytes uploaded so far.

-Unknown/unused argument values passed to the callback will be set to zero (like if you only download data, the upload size will remain 0).
-Many times the callback will be called one or more times first, before it knows the data sizes, so a program must be made to handle that.
+Unknown/unused argument values passed to the callback are set to zero (like if you only download data, the upload size remains zero).
+Many times the callback is called one or more times first, before it knows the data sizes, so a program must be made to handle that.

-Returning a non-zero value from this callback will cause libcurl to abort the transfer and return `CURLE_ABORTED_BY_CALLBACK`.
+Returning a non-zero value from this callback causes libcurl to abort the transfer and return `CURLE_ABORTED_BY_CALLBACK`.

-If you transfer data with the multi interface, this function will not be called during periods of idleness unless you call the appropriate libcurl function that performs transfers.
+If you transfer data with the multi interface, this function is not called during periods of idleness unless you call the appropriate libcurl function that performs transfers.

 (The deprecated callback `CURLOPT_PROGRESSFUNCTION` worked identically but instead of taking arguments of type `curl_off_t`, it used `double`.)